sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 #### Fourth method: Nonce

 A nonce is a number that may only be used once.
-For this field, it may be used many times within a preset timeframe.
+Confusingly for this field, it may be used many times within an allocated timeframe.

-The Nonce honeypot is a form field that is automatically filled in by Honeypot.
-The nonce must unaffectedly be presented when the comment is sent.
-This prevents robots from using HTTP POST injection, which would otherwise allow them bypassing all other checks.
+Honeypot automatically fills in the nonce-honeypot field via a time-based algorithm, so this value isn't stored anywhere.
+The nonce-value must be sent back by the commenter to Honeypot unaltered.
+The nonce-value is then recalculated, and when matched, Honeypot may approve the comment.

+The nonce prevents robots from sending comments to WordPress via XMLRPC or HTTP injections, one of the most common spamming techniques.

-This field is unique per page and is valid for 24 hours.
-When a caching plugin is used, this field stays valid for 10 days.
-To prevent expired keys, a new key will be generated in half of the allotted time, so a visitor can always comment within at least 12 hours.
+This field is unique per page, and its value is valid for up to 24 hours.
+When a caching plugin is used, this field's validity is extended to 10 days.
+There are two values in circulation at all times, an old and a new nonce.
+If a visitor retrieved an old key that will no longer be handed out, they could still use that to prove they're human for at least 12 hours.

+#### Fifth method: GPU timer

+Robots that can bypass the other four methods are most definitely using a virtualized, up-to-date browser.
+Almost all these robots reply within seconds; this is where Honeypot's timer can still catch them.

+The timer works using JavaScript's animation frame-timers: the timer starts counting after the form is loaded and continues to do so only when the page is active.
+If the robot opens a new browser-tab and still sends a comment, Honeypot will block it.

+This field is unique per site and per page ID.
+The field's value will change as it counts down using pseudorandom numbers to throw off countdown detection.
+The frame-timer runs sporadically between 3.33~10Hz to nullify any performance penalty.

 ## Usage